Hubble proposed that galaxies be classified according

 Hubble put these all together into his famous "tuning fork" diagram of galaxy classification:

-Hubble believed this was an evolutionary diagram.
+This was often thought to represent an evolutionary diagram.
 It's not!

 Here is a discussion of the pitfalls associated with using Hubble typing to discuss galaxy evolution (courtesy Greg Bothun, University of Oregon)